Why Choose UPMC for Pancreatic Cancer Care

 UPMC Hillman Cancer Center's Pancreatic Cancer Program harnesses the expertise of a multidisciplinary team to provide comprehensive, cutting-edge therapy for patients with all types and stages of pancreatic cancer.
 Our pancreatic cancer surgeons work with specialists in many fields to provide state-of-the-art treatment strategies, including the most advanced therapies, precision-based approaches, and the latest clinical trials.

 UPMC Hillman Cancer Center is the only one in the region designated as a comprehensive cancer center by the National Cancer Institute.
-We have more than 60 UPMC Hillman Cancer Center locations in Pennsylvania and Ohio.
+We have more than 60 UPMC Hillman Cancer Center locations in Pennsylvania, Ohio, and western New York .

 Our surgical team is among the most experienced in the world, performing more than 1,000 pancreatic resections over the past 10 years, including more than 500 robotic Whipple procedures.